 Let’s first start with mentioning that “Thai Yoga Massage” doesn’t really exist.
-Well… it does and it doesn’t.
-Actually, Thai Yoga Massage=Thai Massage.
+Well, it does and it doesn’t.
+Actually, Thai Yoga Massage is Thai Massage.
 There’s no real difference, except maybe for emphasis, focus, intention, and a certain “way and style” of doing Thai Massage.

-Asokananda was a Yoga and Vipassana meditation practitioner (who learned Thai massage in the Chiang Mai region of Northern Thailand) and he observed that many of the stretches applied in Thai Traditional Massage resembled certain Indian Yoga Asanas (Asanas are Yoga postures and positions).
+Asokananda was a Yoga and Vipassana meditation practitioner who learned Thai Massage in the Chiang Mai region (Northern Thailand).
+He observed that many of the stretches applied in Thai Traditional Massage resembled certain Indian Yoga Asanas (Asanas are Yoga postures and positions).

-Now, it is true that generally in Northern Thailand, yoga-like stretches are more often applied in Thai Massages sessions than in Thailand’s southern regions where there seems to be more focus on Sen Energy line acupressure and related therapies.
+Now, it is true that generally in Northern Thailand, Yoga-like stretches are more often applied in Thai Massage sessions than in Thailand’s southern regions where there seems to be more focus on Sen Energy Lines acupressure and related therapies.

 Because of the later popularity of Asokananda’s books, Thai Massage courses, and Sunshine Network teachers, the phrase “Traditional Thai Yoga Massage” became commonly used in Western countries, alongside simply “Thai Massage.”

 Anyway, when we analyze the Thai Massage training scene in Thailand today, we see that only a small number of schools actually use the term “Thai Yoga Massage.”
-Let’s take a look at some Thai Massage schools that associate themselves with Thai Yoga Massage.
+Okay then, let’s now take a look at some Thai Massage schools and trainers in Thailand that associate themselves with Thai Yoga Massage.

 Sunshine Massage School